 - USDA Commodities - Food is received from the U.S. Department of Agriculture (USDA) and distributed to southeastern Idaho income eligible households.

 - Market Salvage - Agency personnel collect food from particiapting area businesses daily.
-Then the food is sorted and distributed weekly to eligible program participants and community social service providers.
+Then the food is sorted and distributed daily to eligible program participants and community social service providers.

 - Nutrition Education - Participants are provided on-going education and recipes to enhance varieties of food preparation and ways to stretch food budgets.